codecrafters-io/build-your-own-redis/stage_descriptions/sorted-sets-01-ct1.md

 This makes them useful for use cases like leaderboards, priority queues, or any scenario where you need fast access to items sorted by a numerical value.

-For example, if you were using a Redis sorted sets to store user rankings in a game leaderboard, the contents of the sorted set might look like this:
+For example, if you were using sorted sets to store user rankings in a game leaderboard, the contents of the sorted set might look like this:

 ```yaml
 racer_scores: